karthickrajas/neural-networks/README.md

 This repository has all deep learning training files.

-The folder will be updated once every week
+The folder will be updated once every week.

+All datasets being used are open source